 Total knee replacement surgery was first performed in 1968, and has evolved over the years into a reliable and effective way to relieve disabling pain and allow patients to resume their active lives.
 Improvements in surgical techniques and implant design and construction have helped make this one of the most successful orthopaedic procedures today.
 As the population has become older and remained more active, the need for total knee replacement continues to increase.
 Today, approximately 270,000 total knee replacements are done every year in the United States.

-Many of the advancements in knee replacement surgery have taken place at the Hospital for Special Surgery.
+Many of the advancements in knee replacement surgery have taken place at HSS.
 Improvements in the surgical technique and the design of new implants are a few of the contributions the surgeons of the Hip and Knee service have made.

 People often wonder when and why they should have their knee replaced.
 This is an individualized question that depends upon a person's activity level and functional needs.
 Many people with arthritis live with pain that prevents them from participating in activities that they love; others are so debilitated that they have difficult putting on their shoes and socks.
 Total knee replacement offers a solution to the problem of arthritis and is performed with the goal of pain relief and resumption of activity.
 After a rehabilitation from a successful total knee replacement, a patient can expect to have at least as much motion as prior to surgery, without pain.
 According to a study presented at the American Academy of Orthopaedic Surgeons, total knee replacement dramatically improves a patient's quality of life and significantly reduces his/her long-term treatment costs.
 This study found that not only was a total knee replacement cost-effective when compared with non-operative management, it also provided more function and a better quality of life.